One-day, face-to-face course.

 The one-day training course provided participants with an introduction to positive behaviour support (PBS), as well as how it connects directly to people with a cognitive impairment and the criminal justice system, through an evidence-based approach.

 Positive behaviour support explores why the person has a need to engage in that behaviour.
 It’s about learning how to support the person so they no longer have a need to engage in challenging behaviour.

 Difficult behaviours are messages that can tell us important things about a person and the quality of his or her life.
 People who sometimes engage in challenging behaviours are actually telling us something is wrong or missing, and they need help to make it better.
-The focus of the course is to build support for people with a cognitive disability and the people who support them.
+The focus of the course was to build support for people with a cognitive disability and the people who support them.

-In summary, the course addresses:
+In summary, the course addressed:

 - Understanding that behaviour serves a legitimate function to the person

 - The interaction of behaviour, offending and cognitive impairment

 - The benefits of PBS – why use it and who benefits

 - Where to get support in PBS